 - The SS Gothenburg hits the Great Barrier Reef and sinks off the Australian east coast, killing approximately 100, including a number of high-profile civil servants and dignitaries.

 - Andrew Johnson becomes the first President of the United States to be impeached by the United States House of Representatives.
 He is later acquitted in the Senate.

 - Arizona is organized as a United States territory.

-- A Penny Red with perforations was the first perforated postage stamp to be officially issued for distribution.
+- A Penny Red with perforations becomes the first perforated postage stamp to be officially issued for distribution.